L3thal14/L3thal14/README.md

 - :earth_americas: I'm from Delhi, India
 - :computer:  I like trying out new stuff from creating AR filters to training YOLO models :))
-- :video_game: I love playing competititve games
+- :video_game: I love playing competitive games

 ## Social media :mailbox_with_no_mail: